 About

-I’m a field philosopher and writer.
 I’m Professor of Environmental Humanities and Deputy Director of the Sydney Environment Institute at the University of Sydney, Australia.
-I am a Fellow of the Australian Academy of the Humanities and am also currently Co-Director of the Oceania Observatory of the Humanities for the Environment initiative (with Sophie Chao and Craig Santos Perez), and Co-Convenor of the Australian Environmental Humanities Hub (with Libby Robin).
+From 2024, I am also a Humboldt Research Award funded Fellow at the Multidisciplinary Environmental Studies in the Humanities (MESH) research hub at the University of Cologne.
+I am a Fellow of the Australian Academy of the Humanities and Co-Director of the Oceania Observatory of the Humanities for the Environment initiative (with Sophie Chao and Craig Santos Perez), and Co-Convenor of the Australian Environmental Humanities Hub (with Libby Robin).

-I have explored these themes in depth in three books: Flight Ways: Life and Loss at the Edge of Extinction (Columbia University Press, 2014), The Wake of Crows: Living and Dying in Shared Worlds (Columbia University Press, 2019), and A World in a Shell: Snail Stories for a Time of Extinctions (MIT Press, 2022).
+One core focus of my work over the past decade has been the many philosophical, ethical, cultural, and political issues that arise in the context of species extinctions and human entanglements with threatened species and places.
+With Deborah Bird Rose, Matthew Chrulew, and colleagues, I founded and developed the multidisciplinary field of extinction studies to explore these themes.
+I have done so in three books: Flight Ways: Life and Loss at the Edge of Extinction (Columbia University Press, 2014), The Wake of Crows: Living and Dying in Shared Worlds (Columbia University Press, 2019), and A World in a Shell: Snail Stories for a Time of Extinctions (MIT Press, 2022).
 These books have been translated into French and Japanese (with other translations in process) and have won or been shortlisted for a range of prizes including the Ludwik Fleck Prize of the Society for Social Studies of Science, the Gold Nautilus Book Award, and the Prime Minister’s Literary Award (non-fiction, shortlisted).

 I was the founding co-editor of the international, open-access journal Environmental Humanities (Duke University Press).
 I founded this journal with the late Deborah Bird Rose in 2012 as the first space dedicated explicitly to this emerging field.
 In 2016, Deborah retired and I co-edited the journal with Elizabeth DeLoughrey.
 In 2020 we handed it over to new editors and it continues to thrive